guynir42/AstroRetriever/README.md

 ### Using custom code and arguments

-The analysis pipeline given as default by `virtualobserver` is rather limited.
+The analysis pipeline given as default by `AstroRetriever` is rather limited.
 It calculates the S/N and searches for single-epoch detections.
 More complicated analysis can be used by changing the parameters or by adding custom code as subclasses where some methods are overwritten.